-You are invited to attend the 2022 Annual Meeting of Shareholders of Sachem Capital Corp., which will convene at 10:00 a.m., Eastern Daylight Saving Time, on Tuesday, July 19, 2022.
-The Annual Meeting will be held virtually on the Internet at https://meetnow.global/M2RMHK9.
-We believe that holding a virtual meeting will enable more of our shareholders to attend and participate in the meeting since our shareholders can participate from any location around the world with Internet access.
-Additionally, given the continuing concerns around COVID-19, we believe that holding a virtual meeting is in the best interest of the health and safety of our shareholders and we are excited to embrace the latest technology to provide expanded access, improved communication and cost savings for our shareholders and the Company.
+You are invited to attend the 2023 Annual Meeting of Shareholders of Sachem Capital Corp., which will convene at 10:00 a.m., Eastern Daylight Saving Time, on Thursday, September 7, 2023.
+The Annual Meeting will be held virtually on the Internet at www.meetnow.global/MP7LJYS.
+We believe that holding a virtual meeting makes it easier for our shareholders to attend the meeting, resulting in greater shareholder participation, and results in significant cost savings for the company and for our shareholders.